-For more than 20 years, Heartland Animal Hospital has been serving the veterinary care needs of the dogs, cats, and horses of Faribault and Owatonna, and surrounding communities, providing top-notch medical care and exceptional client service.
+For more than 25 years, Heartland Animal Hospital has been providing quality veterinary care for the dogs, cats and horses in Faribault, Owatonna, and surrounding communities.
 We are a full-service animal health care facility offering a broad range of medical and surgical services to meet the pet care and equine needs of our valued clients and their beloved animal companions.

 In addition to offering routine vaccines, equine services, spays/neuters, heartworm testing and preventative care; we are also offer TPLO, TTA, Extra-Cap knee surgery and major orthopedics (including bone plating of fractures), fertility services, diagnostic ultrasound, diabetes regulation, radiowave surgery, advanced dental care, dental radiology, digital radiology, PennHIP and OFA hip evaluation, critical care, in-house laboratory services and more!

 Give us a call today – we look forward to meeting you and your pet!